ParadoxicalCodes/Cryptonite_STP1_AK/M-3: ComprehendingCommands/9|15-moving-files.md

 ```
 **Flag:** `pwn.college{0HxoOJdw3TSuER5N52koe6I64Qg.QX5ETM3EDL5EzN0czW}`
 ## New Learning
-mv cmd - moves files from one place to another
-       - can have filename or its path as argument too
+mv cmd - moves files from one place to another AND can have filename or its path as argument too
 ## Reference